 property body as [Square]

-if head is empty Square
+if names is empty List

 - Whenever you wish to access a property from within a method (or from within the constructor) on the same class, then the name of the property must be prefixed with the 'qualifier': property. ('property-dot').
 This applies whether you are reading or setting the property.
 By this means you can have a method parameter with the same name as a property, but they are unambiguous, because the property must be prefixed.
 A common pattern is to use the same name in a 'setter' method, for example: